DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 *Key Insight: This phase establishes the genetic foundation that would make all subsequent human development possible.*

-## Phase II: Genesis Bottleneck (800,000-900,000 Years Ago)
+## Phase II: The MIS 6 Modification Period (150,000-130,000 Years Ago)

-*The Great Refinement: Preparing the Chosen Lineage*
+*The Great Refinement: Gradual Enhancement During Glacial Refugia*

-**The Selection**: From the vast population of early hominids carrying the primordial receiver code, the Titans identify and isolate the most promising genetic line.
-The near-extinction event reduces the population to approximately 1,000-1,280 individuals - not random catastrophe but surgical precision.
+**The Natural Opportunity**: During Marine Isotope Stage 6, the most severe glacial period in recent human history, expanding ice sheets fragment human populations into isolated refugia.
+The Titans use this natural separation to systematically enhance isolated groups without detection - not catastrophic reduction but structured modification of small, separated populations.

 **The Seven Pairs Protocol**: Into this refined gene pool, the Titans implement a systematic genetic engineering program.
 Ancient Mesopotamian texts preserve the memory of seven pairs of Adamu being created—fourteen individuals representing different experimental approaches to human enhancement.
 Each pair tested specific combinations of divine genetics with various hominid lineages under different environmental conditions.